mechmotum/mechmotum.github.io/content/ImplementationOfEbikeSpeedController.rst

 7.0 Lessons Learned and Suggested Improvements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Throughout the process of implementing this controller, I learned some good best practices to follow when designing 3D printed electronics housings and doing electrical hookups.
+Throughout the process of implementing this controller, I learned some helpful practices to follow when designing 3D printed electronics housings and doing electrical hookups.

 When designing electronics housings I found it very necessary to account for the minimum bend radius of each wire as not taking this into